Wondering how to get more people involved in your NFT community? Have you considered adding another collection to your NFT project?

 For the second Women and Weapons NFT launch, Sara created a two-page, interactive PDF outlining her pitch for the collaboration.
 She included:

-GET YOUR TICKETS NOW- Her request: for collaborators to share Women and Weapons to their own communities on Twitter and Discord
+GET THE DETAILS- Her request: for collaborators to share Women and Weapons to their own communities on Twitter and Discord

 - Her offer: 5-25 NFTs with a free mint to give away in their own communities